Manisha Tailor

 Manisha Tailor MBE (born 1980/1981) is an English football manager who is the youth manager of QPR.

 Early life and career

-Tailor grew up in Finchley, London.
+Tailor grew up in Finchley, London and is of South Indian descent.
 She has a twin brother, Mayur; Tailor has spoken frequently of caring for Mayur alongside her family after he was diagnosed with a mental illness in adolescence.

 As a child Tailor had a trial with Barnet F.C.
 Ladies but her family could not take her to training while her brother was also playing sport, as a cricketer for Middlesex.

 She began her career working as a primary school teacher and deputy headteacher, qualifying as a headteacher, but took time away after her mum after underwent a heart bypass operation.

 Football career

 Tailor was approached by Rachel Yankey to work part-time on her grassroots football programme.
 After meeting with Chris Ramsey, she began volunteering at the Queens Park Rangers Academy, working as Head Coach of the club's Under-9s team.
 Whilst in this role, Tailor has stated that she was frequently mistaken for the team's physio, due to assumptions about women in football.

 She started working full-time with QPR after applying for the Premier League's Elite Coach Apprenticeship Scheme, as Assistant Head of Academy Coaching, becoming the first woman of South Asian heritage in such a position in English football.

 Aside from her work at QPR, Tailor has also worked as a scout for Brentford and has run coaching sessions with Wingate & Finchley.

 As part of The Football Association's anti-discrimination plan, she set up a Community Development Centre close to Wembley Stadium, at The Swaminarayan School, before its closure in 2021.

 Tailor's first book, Dream Like Me: South Asian Football Trailblazers, was published in 2022.
 She also runs a company called Swaggarlicious, which carries out various initiatives in the fields of mental health, diversity and equality.